 Well, you’re about to learn how to make a perfect student CV.

-And it doesn’t matter if you want to write a university CV or make a CV for a high school student.
+And it doesn’t matter if you want to write an undergraduate student CV or make a CV for an A-Level student.

 We’ve got you covered.

 - Good student CV examples that get jobs.